gordoncd/time-series-summer2023/README.md

 - pandas_ta
 - sklearn

-You may need to install the 'pandas_ta' package using the command `! pip install pandas_ta` in the code.
+One may need to install the 'pandas_ta' package using the command `! pip install pandas_ta` in the code.

 ## Data Preparation
 1. The code fetches historical stock data for the 'GOOGL' ticker symbol using the Yahoo Finance API.
 The data is fetched for the period from '2018-01-01' to '2023-01-01'.